 Messianic Jews vs Christians

 While both Messianic Jews and Christians believe in Jesus, there are tremendous differences between these two groups.
-However, you have already probably heard that some religions confused Messianic Jews with Christians because both believe in some core teachings from the holy writings especially when honoring Jesus.
+However, you have probably heard that some religions confuse Messianic Jews with Christians because both believe in some core teachings from the holy writings, especially when honoring Jesus.
 These two influential religions have quite a comparison.
-To give us basic definitions of these two religions, it is vital to know something of their beliefs.
+To give us basic definitions of these two religions, it is vital to know some of their beliefs.

 Simply put, Messianic Jews believe that Yeshua (Hebrew name for Jesus) is their Messiah, or the ultimate deliverer.
 They claimed that Jesus is not from human origin but he is really “God the Son.”
 In fact, Messianic Jews’ core doctrines dictate that Jesus is the promised Messiah written in Genesis 3:15.
 They also adhere to the fact that the native Israel, is still the chosen nation.
 They claimed that even in our modern times, the Torah should still be loyally followed.

 Christians mainly adhere to the teachings of Christianity.
 Their teachings are solely based on the life and teachings of Jesus Christ.
 The name itself, “Christians,” originally came from the name “Christ, “a Greek name for Messiah.
 They firmly believe that Jesus is the Messiah promised in the Bible, Who delivers them from sins.
 They literally follow the Christ not only with His teachings but ,more importantly, their relationship with God and with their neighbors.

 Though there may be a touch of similarities between these two religions, it is pertinent to know their differences as well to distinguish one from another.